jakewvincent/mkdnflow.nvim/README.md

 * 🆕 Format existing tables with `:MkdnTableFormat`
 * 🆕 Jump forward and backward between cells (mapped to `<Tab>` and `<S-Tab>` in insert mode by default)
 * 🆕 Jump forward and backward between rows (the latter is mapped to `<M-CR>` in insert mode by default)
     * NOTE: No default mapping is provided for jumping to the next row.
-To use this functionality, specify an insert-mode mapping for either [MkdnNextRow](#-commands-and-default-mappings) or [MkdnCRi](#-commands-and-default-mappings) in the [mappings table](#mappings-dictionary-like-table).
+To use this functionality, specify an insert-mode mapping for either [MkdnNextRow](#-commands-and-default-mappings) or [MkdnImodeMultiFunc](#-commands-and-default-mappings) in the [mappings table](#mappings-dictionary-like-table).
 * 🆕 Optionally trim extra whitespace from a cell when formatting (see [config options](#-configuration))
 * 🆕 Optionally disable formatting when moving cells
 * 🆕 Add new rows or columns (before or after the current row/cell; see [default mappings](#-commands-and-default-mappings))